benbjohnson/melomel/README.md

 Note that no import is needed as `Melomel` is in the default package.

-To view debugging trace statements, you can also set `Melomel.debug` to `true.
+To view debugging trace statements, you can also set `Melomel.debug` to `true`.

 ## API DEFINITIONS